 This proxy contains financial measures that are not calculated in accordance with U.S. generally accepted accounting principles ("GAAP").
 Our management believes that the non-GAAP data provides useful supplemental information to management and investors regarding our performance and facilitates a more meaningful comparison of results of operations between current and prior periods.
 The non-GAAP financial measures included in this proxy are Adjusted EBITDA and adjusted diluted earnings per share ("Adjusted Diluted EPS").
-Adjusted EBITDA excludes: interest, net; intangible asset amortization expense; depreciation expense; stock compensation expense; restructuring, strategic transaction and integration expense; adjustment to reverse the cost recognition related to the purchase accounting write-up of inventory to fair market value; legal settlement; bargain purchase gain; change in fair value of contingent earn-out; disposition of certain assets; and income tax expense.
-Adjusted Diluted EPS excludes, net of tax: interest, net; intangible asset amortization expense; stock compensation expense; restructuring, strategic transaction and integration expense; adjustment to reverse the cost recognition related to the purchase accounting write-up of inventory to fair market value; legal settlement; bargain purchase gain; change in the fair value of earn-out; and disposition of certain assets.
+Adjusted EBITDA excludes: interest, net; intangible asset amortization expense; depreciation expense; stock compensation expense; restructuring, strategic transaction and integration expense; adjustment to reverse the cost recognition related to the purchase accounting write-up of inventory to fair market value; contract settlement; change in fair value of tax: stock compensation expense; intangible asset amortization expense; adjustment to reverse the cost recognition related to the cost recognition related to the purchase accounting write-up of inventory to fair market value; contract settlement; change in fair value of tax: stock compensation expense; intangible asset amortization expense; restructuring, strategic transaction and integration expense; adjustment to reverse the cost recognition related to the purchase accounting write-up of inventory to fair market value; contract settlement; change in fair value of contingent earn-out; write-off of assets; supply chain restructuring; and income tax expense.
+Adjusted Diluted EPS excludes, net of tax: stock compensation expense; intangible asset amortization expense; restructuring, strategic transaction and integration expense; adjustment to reverse the cost recognition related to the purchase accounting write-up of inventory to fair market value; contract settlement; change in the fair value of contingent earn-out; write-off of assets; and supply chain restructuring.